 I recently wrote an article on how Amazon is going to conquer most markets through e-commerce.
-At the end of that article, I was left wondering why e-commerce has reached its true potential in Zimbabwe.
+At the end of that article, I was left wondering why e-commerce hasn’t reached its true potential in Zimbabwe.
 Creating a business which sells goods online (e-commerce) is quite easy as all you need is a website which can process orders and payments.
 Just it’s easy to start, it doesn’t necessarily mean that it is easy to make it profitable.

 Now considering that most of us are already using ‘plastic money’ and payment integration systems like Paynow exist which allow e-commerce store owners to accept different payment options like mobile money (EcoCash, Telecash etc) along with the standard mastercard or Visa cards from banks.
 It is more convenient today than ever for Zimbaweans to buy things online regardless of whether they have a bank account or not.
 However, that isn’t what’s happening on the ground as some local e-commerce stores are facing difficulties.